yochaigal/cairn/resources/frequently-asked-questions.md

 Expand For Example
  </summary>

   **Warden**: _"Slowly you descend into the near-absolute darkness of the ravine.
 Your lantern is bright enough to allow safe travel, but also acts as a shining beacon to anyone or anything that might be down here.
-Fortunately it seems that you are largely alone; at least for now.
-Eventually the roaring river below becomes drowning out your voices."_
+Fortunately it seems that you are largely alone, at least for now.
+Eventually the roar of the river below begins to drown out your voices."_

   **Esther**: _"Ugh, I have a bad feeling about this.
 How far down do we have to go?"_